denten-books/plain-text/5-surface.md

 time.

 [^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.
+See
+@engelbart_human_1969, 49.

 [^ln5-timefob]: The source for the cryptic phrase is likely
 @weller_early_1918, 21 and 30: "We were then in the midst of an exciting